 St Eanswythe’s Primary school has close links with the Church of Saint Mary and Saint Eanswythe.
-KS2 attend a Eucharist service at the Church fortnightly.
+KS2 attend a service at the Church fortnightly.
 The whole school celebrates Harvest, Easter and Christmas at the Church.
-We also have monthly School Sunday services at the church.
+We also have annual welcome, leaver’s and confirmation services.

 The Church of Saint Mary and Saint Eanswythe stands as in a garden, and is rich in beautiful memorials.
 In it lies the remains of King Ethelbert’s granddaughter, Eanswythe.
 Originally enshrined in a monastic chapel in the cliff top castle of her father, King Eadbald of Kent, they were moved shortly after her death, at the young age of 26 in 640 AD, to the church, to avoid the ravages of Viking raiders and erosion by the sea.